A Local’s Guide to Visiting Guimarães, Portugal

 Let me put it this way: even if you don't like the Eiffel Tower, you'd feel bad going to Paris and missing out on it, right?
 Guimarães Castle, the city's undisputable main symbol and attraction, is just like that.

-3. Check out the Igreja de São Miguel do Castelo, where Portugal’s first king might have been baptized
+3. Check out the Igreja de São Miguel do Castelo

 The Igreja de São Miguel do Castelo is a medieval church right next to the Castle that's also a part of the "birthplace of Portugal" mythology.
 The legend goes that D. Afonso Henriques, Portugal's first king, was baptized at this site.

-This "fact" is heavily disputed by Portuguese historians, who claim that the church itself was only built during the reign of D. Afonso II, Portugal's third king.
-The mystique, however, is already a part of the Igreja de São Miguel do Castelo.
+This "fact" is heavily disputed by Portuguese historians, however, who claim that the church itself was only built during the reign of D. Afonso II, Portugal's third king.
+Regardless of whether the story is true, the mystique is already a part of the Igreja de São Miguel do Castelo, and it’s very much worth visiting.

 4. Tour the famous Paço dos Duques